Manohar Balaji Sarwate: Career

-Sarwate was engaged in research and development of aircraft radio and radar equipment for the Royal Aircraft Establishment in the United Kingdom from 1938 to 1941.
+Sarwate was engaged in the research and development of aircraft radio and radar equipment for the Royal Aircraft Establishment in the United Kingdom from 1938 to 1941.
 He was commissioned into the Technical (Signals) branch of the Royal Indian Air Force on 19 December 1941.
 He continued his work on radar, rose to the rank of Squadron Leader, and was mentioned in dispatches in October 1945.
 He retired from service in October 1946.

 He worked for the Civil Aviation Administration of the Government of India from 1946 to 1953, serving as director of communication responsible for the development of the aeronautical commercial services from 1948.
 In 1953, he was appointed as an adviser for Wireless Planning and Coordination in the Ministry of Transportation and Communication.
 In this position, he was responsible for national and international wireless planning and coordination.
 From 1953, he served as the Chairman of the Indian government's Radio and Cable Board.

 He was a founding member of the Institution of Telecommunication Engineers of India, of which he was elected a Fellow in 1961.
 He was also a Member of the Aeronautical Society of India and of the Institution of Electrical Engineers, London.